What we know about NI's coronavirus death toll

 Age of deaths registered where Covid-19 is recorded on death certificate

-Nisra said the total number of deaths from any cause registered in Northern Ireland in the week ending 5 June was 304.
+Nisra said the total number of NI-registered deaths last week (292) was just below the average five-year rate (293).

-That was down from 316 in the previous week - but higher than what would be expected at this time of year.
+That five-year death rate is used to compare the number of weekly deaths that would normally be recorded at this time of year.

 Coronavirus in Northern Ireland